apache/openwhisk-wskdeploy/docs/wskdeploy_configuring.md

 Values supplied on the command line using the ```apihost```, ```auth``` and ```namespace``` flags will override values supplied elsewhere (below).

-for example:
+for example the following flags can be used:

 ```
 $ wskdeploy --apihost <host> --auth <auth> --namespace <namespace>
 ```

-should override anything in static Deployment or Manifest YAML files.
-That is, the user has taken a manual action to supply the latest values.
+Command line is considered highes in precedence since it is an intenional user action to override with the latest values.

 2. **Deployment file**